JelleLagerweij/Quantum_to_Transport/README.md

 Do not run as is, as the POTCAR is not provided due to it being interlectual properties of VASP.

 ## KOH validation
+The KOH validation simulations are similar to KOH production.
+They are shorter: only 10 ps, and AIMD and MLMD runs can both be executed.

 ## post-processing scripts
 In the post-processing scripts folder all post-prossesing scripts of the pure water, the KOH validation and the KOH production simulations.

 ## Pure water
 In the subdirectory with this name, the simulation settings and input files of a system of 64 waters molecule is availlable.
+Four different INCARS are provided, mixing AIMD and MLMD as well as RPPBE-D3 and rVV10 r2SCAN.